Network Of practitioners For Emergency medicAl systems and cRitical care

 - create synergies with existing European, national and sub-national networks of practitioners.

-For more information and updates visit the NO-FEAR project website or follow us on Twitter: @NOFEAR_EU
+For more information and updates visit the NO-FEAR project website and follow us on Twitter @NOFEAR_EU and LinkedIn

 Please contact our team for more information: